Skip to main content

 Submission stages on the HESA Data Platform (HDP)

 From the ‘Manage Submissions’ page you can either upload a file or display the previous files that have been uploaded.
-Once ‘upload file’ has been selected it will take you to the ‘Ingestion’ stage.
+Once ‘upload file’ has been selected it will take you to the ‘Upload’ stage.

-The ‘Ingestion’ stage is where a file can be uploaded to the HESA Data Platform (HDP).
+The ‘Upload’ stage is where a file can be uploaded to the HESA Data Platform (HDP).
 Here you will have the option to either use the ‘drag and drop’ or select a file to upload.

 Tips: